manoj-smoothstack/cpp_training/Week2/Practice.md

 ## Long Multiplication in C++

-1. Write code that takes as input two numbers using iostream and computes their multiplication using the traditional long multiplication method:
+1. Write code that takes as input two decimal numbers using iostream and computes their multiplication using the traditional long multiplication method:

 ```
      124